abbreviatedman/react-unit-02-part-1-props/2a-props/exercise/readme.md

 ## Adding Object Data

 Now let's add some favorite actors as object data.
-In App.js, inside your function, before the return, paste in the following code:
+In App.jsx, inside your function, before the return, paste in the following code:

 ```javascript
 const actor1 = { id: 1, name: "Leonardo DiCaprio", age: 46 };